front-end-intermediate/DOM-Scripting/readme.md

 ## EXERCISE VI - AJAX and APIs

-AJAX is a method you can use to get and send data to APIs.

 _AJAX stands for Asynchronous JavaScript And XML.
 In a nutshell, it is the use of the XMLHttpRequest object to communicate with servers.
 It can send and receive information in various formats, including JSON, XML, HTML, and text files.
 AJAX’s most appealing characteristic is its “asynchronous” nature, which means it can communicate with the server, exchange data, and update the page without having to refresh the page._ - [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started)

 An API (Application Programming Interface) is a set of subroutine definitions, communication protocols, and tools for building software.
 In general terms, it is a set of clearly defined methods of communication among various components.
 A good API makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.